Deltares/MeshKernel/README.md

 **Note:** Additional dependencies may be required depending on the system configuration:
 - Windows: [Perl](https://strawberryperl.com/)
 - Linux: m4, OpenSSL, Curl, and [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-linux?view=powershell-7.3).
-Apart from the latter, all dependencies can be installed from the repository of the used Linux distribution.
+All dependencies can be installed from the repository of the used Linux distribution.

 ### IDE
 To use an IDE, such as Visual Studio 2019: